sroycode/zapdos/README.md

 4. Adaptor for importing Nominatim is provided.
 You can also use your own data.
 Other adaptors are wip.

 5. Profile based search .
 You can create several profiles , each with different set of rules for the same endpoint.
+There is a `default` profile for all searches which uses a pre-set .

 6. Traine-able spellchecker .
 The spellchecker can be trained from a file containing training data.